pguse/ics4u-rust/notes/02-functions/README.md

 # Functions

 Our focus in this course is to create modular code.
 One way we can accomplish this is to organize our code into functions.
-Here is an example ***(see the given file - functions.go)*** of using a function in our student information program:
+Here is an example ***(see the given file - functions.rs)*** of using a function in our student information program:

 ```go
 package main